 MARTA is suspending fare collection on buses; For customers transferring to and from the rail system, fares will be paid at the rail stations.

 While passengers are not expected to use the fare box at the front of the bus, please be in possession of fare during travel.

 Read MARTA's announcement and view a map of the service reduction here.

 Beginning on June 1, Xpress will be restoring partial service levels.
 Fare collection remains suspended.

-Local service – Starting Monday, June 1, Gwinnett County Transit will restrict boarding on local buses to 15 passengers in order to promote social distancing while still providing essential trips for people who need transit.
-Once a local bus reaches its 15-passenger capacity, it will display “Bus Full.
+GCT will continue to operate seven local routes.
+Gwinnett County Transit is restricting boarding on local buses to 14 passengers, plus a driver.
+Once a local bus reaches capacity, it displays “Bus Full.
 Please wait for the next bus” until there is room on the bus.
 Customers should consider only taking essential trips so that others may still be able to get to their essential destinations as well.
-GCT also recommends passengers wear a facemask while riding on the bus.

 On May 3, 2020, the Blue and Green Circulators will be combined to run a single route with a modified schedule.
 All stops on both routes will be served once per hour with service running from 11:30 am to 7:20 pm every day.

 To better balance loads and facilitate social distancing, Rapid 10 will serve all Route 10 stops for passengers wanting to disembark.
 Rapid 10 may pick up passengers waiting at Route 10 bus stops as long as doing so will not inhibit the ability of those already on the bus to practice social distancing.

 Service Update (4/15/2020):